Indexes

 The implementation details behind skip list operations are well documented in

-the literature and are out of scope for this document.
+the literature and are out of the scope of this document.
 Nevertheless, we believe

 that it is important for more advanced users to understand the following